 From the early years of the twentieth century British interest in Ukraine began to be increasingly associated with the political aspirations of Ukrainians in both the Russian and Austro-Hungarian Empires.
 Before the outbreak of the First World War Vladimir Stepankowsky, a political émigré from Ukraine, and the British writer George Raffalovich were particularly active in disseminating information about Ukraine and seeking to enlist support for the Ukrainian cause from influential Britons.

 In the early years of the war the British authorities regarded Ukrainian political activity as being largely pro-German and, as a result, from November 1916 to July 1917 pro-Ukrainian literature was banned in the UK.
-During the war (as well as during the Second World War) some of the Ukrainian migrants who had come to the UK from Galicia were detained in internment camps, mainly on the Isle of Man, as “enemy aliens” on account of their Austrian citizenship.
+During the war (as well as during the Second World War) some of the Ukrainians in Manchester were detained in internment camps, mainly on the Isle of Man, as “enemy aliens” on account of their Austrian citizenship.

 After the establishment of the Ukrainian People's Republic (UNR) in 1917, the British government began to take a greater interest in events in Ukraine, though the official stance towards Ukrainian national aspirations was lukewarm.
 In December 1917 John Picton Bagge was appointed British representative to the government of the UNR.
 In early 1918 the UK was ready to recognise the UNR, but decided against this after Ukraine signed a peace treaty with the Central Powers.
 In the following year, attempts by the Directory of the UNR to secure the support of the Allies also proved unsuccessful.